lolostt/coSwapperd_Asus/README.md

 # coSwapperd
-This script will create swap.swp file in STORAGE_NAME volume for enable swap memory, running every UPDATE_INTERVAL minutes.
+This script will create swap.swp file in usb STORAGE_NAME volume for enable swap memory, running every UPDATE_INTERVAL minutes.

 Script uses some internal witchery deep in the firmware (for now) allowing run scripts at every boot.
 If you are using [Asuswrt-Merlin](https://www.asuswrt-merlin.net) you don't need this because Merlin firmware can run scripts from JFFS partition.
 Sadly, Asuswrt-Merlin is not available for every Asus router (for very good reasons).
 This script is intended for that unsupported devices. **Only tested on Asus RT-AC52U B1 (firmware 3.0.0.4.380.10760 from January 2019)**.